aidan-garvey/polymino/README.md

 ## How to Play

+There is now an in-game demo available from the main menu titled **How To Play**.

 Polymino is a fast-paced puzzle game that can be played solo or head-to-head.
 Use the cursor to swap blocks horizontally or vertically.
 Match 3 blocks of the same color to remove them from the board, and shoot a glider in the direction of the match!
 Large junk pieces periodically fall from the top of the board.
 Hit them with a glider to shatter them into more blocks that you can match up!